When you say rotisserie the first thing that comes to mind is chicken. There is no need to limit your rotisserie use to just poultry.

 Here is a great video recipe from my buddy Kinger over at BBQFOOD4U.com (Subscribe to his YouTube Channel).
 He is cooking a prime rib on a gas rotisserie (not a Weber though). using a recipe from AmazingRibs.com.

 Just in case you needed one more reason to start cooking tri-tip roasts it turns out they do wonderfully on a rotisserie.
-I did this one on my kettle rotisserie, here is the link to the full recipe.
+I rubbed this one with Montreal Steak Seasoning and spun it on my kettle until it hit an internal temperature of 135F

 An eye of round roast does great on the spit.
 Make sure you slice it thin because this cut has no intention of ever getting tender.
 Serve this up with some horseradish cream sauce and you will be loving life!